jonnonz1/nz-statute-book/acts/public/2002/chartered-professional-engineers-of-new-zealand-act-2002.md

   (c) does not give evidence under oath when required to do so; or (d) does not answer any question that is lawfully asked by a decision authority; or (e) does not provide any documents, things, or information that the summons requires the person to provide.
-(2) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $2,000.
+(2) A person who commits an offence against this section is liable on conviction to a fine not exceeding $2,000.
 (3) A person must not be convicted of an offence under this section if witnesses' fees, allowances, and expenses to which the person is entitled under section 31 have not been paid or tendered to him or her.

 ### 33 Protection for members of decision authorities and others for disciplinary matters